hogantan/DJIAAPP/README.md

 When listening to movement commands and upon receiving commands, `VideoViewModel` will call `VirtualControllerHandler`'s `move()` method to send movement commands to the drone.

-At this juncture, it is important to take note of the various modes of the drone that DJIAAPP sets.
+At this juncture, it is important to take note of the various modes of the drone that **DJIAAPP** sets.
 The drone will be on one of the below modes when running.

 1. Free Mode (Green)
 ![free](https://user-images.githubusercontent.com/65152263/170414346-914f9414-5572-4ecb-ac8f-1f5bd64b3a08.PNG)

-Drone is able to move via the virtual joysticks and is not executing any mission or listening to commands from the Controller Script.
+Drone is able to move via the virtual joysticks and is not executing any mission or listening to commands from the **Controller Script**.

 2. Search Mode (Yellow)
 ![search](https://user-images.githubusercontent.com/65152263/170414411-4c69ce1f-07b5-4ed2-a367-4539f9924ef6.PNG)

-Drone is executing a mission and is listening to commands from the Controller Script.
+Drone is executing a mission and is listening to commands from the **Controller Script**.

 3. Chase Mode (Red)
 ![chase](https://user-images.githubusercontent.com/65152263/170414429-8d5ded6e-ed8a-4b9a-9378-2f3f01e20ae4.PNG)

-Drone is listening to commands from the Controller Script and executing commands.
+Drone is listening to commands from the **Controller Script** and executing commands.

 > Note: Drone is able to transition from any mode to any mode (i.e. Free Mode -> Chase Mode, Search Mode -> Chase Mode, etc.)

-When the drone is executing a mission, it is actively listening to commands from the Controller Script.
-That is, if the Controller Script sends a command to DJIAAPP then the drone will abort the current mission and switch from Search Mode to Chase Mode.
+When the drone is executing a mission, it is actively listening to commands from the **Controller Script**.
+That is, if the **Controller Script** sends a command to **DJIAAPP** then the drone will abort the current mission and switch from Search Mode to Chase Mode.

 `Command Listener button` allows for toggling between Free and Chase Mode at any point.
 That is, drone can be forcefully switch to Chase / Free Mode when executing a mission by hitting the button.